 Learn how to receive feedback from other fellow developers.

 These are all practices that will help you infinitely help you when to land your first developer job.

-Internships are a 3 to 4 months period, (usually) paid experience offered by an employer during summertime.
+Internships are a 3 to 4-month (usually) paid experience offered by an employer during summertime.

 Most of the time, employers offer internships to students and graduates.

-Internships are competitive, so it's wise to apply as early as you can.
+Internships are competitive, so applying as early as possible is wise.

 Time ago, I wrote an article about the Top 10 Websites For Internship Opportunities if you'd like to search for one.